JusticeIsreal/AJIS-car-ride/README.md

 To run the AJIS CAR RIDE web app locally, follow these steps:

-1. Clone this repository: `git clone https://github.com/your-username/ajis-car-ride.git`
+1. Clone this repository: `git clone https://github.com/JusticeIsreal/AJIS-car-ride.git`
-2. Navigate to the project directory: `cd ajis-car-ride`
+2. Navigate to the project directory: `cd AJIS-car-ride`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. Access the app in your browser: `http://localhost:3000`